AsaTyr2018/DataSetKurator/README.md

 7. **Character Classification** – groups images by hair/eye color, length and glasses
 8. **Packaging** – outputs images and captions zipped for download

+## Known Issues
+- Annotation stops with an Error -> Working on it
+- Without Annotation, Classification not work

 ## 🚀 Quick Start

 ```bash